Cities & States With the Biggest Female Wage Gap

 Female pay in female-dominated occupations

-Occupation Male Median Income Female Median Income Female/Male Median Income Ratio
+Occupation Male Median Income Female Median Income Female/Male Ratio

 Only occupations with at least 10k male employees and 10k female employees included in analysis